 Thankfully it was, alongside two copies of Tartt's The Secret History that I'd been unable to get in Waterstones (all hail independent bookshops).
 The bookshop owner, who I know well, told me that he always has a copy of Wind, Sand and Stars in stock, and was surprised that I hadn't read it before.

 Wind, Sand and Stars is a remarkable non-fiction tale of Antoine de Saint-Exupéry's life as a pilot, featuring encounters with nomadic Arabs and the 1936 crash in the Libyan Desert that he miraculously survived.
 Perhaps this near-miss is why Saint-Exupéry writes about life and death with such skill and insight; a talent that reminds me of León Felipe's poetry from around the same time.

 “The squall has ceased to be a cause of my complaint.
 The magic of the craft has opened for me a world in which I shall confront, within two hours, the black dragons and the crowned crests of a coma of blue lightnings, and when the night has fallen, I, delivered, shall read my course in the stars.”

-What is more, I couldn't have read Wind, Sand and Stars at a more poignant time considering the recent disappearance of flight MH370.
-Saint-Exupéry's narrative of searching for missing co-pilots (and being lost himself) was quite difficult to read considering this present backdrop, especially as, judging by news headlines, it seems to have come to a sombre close this afternoon.
+Saint-Exupéry's narrative of searching for missing co-pilots (and being lost himself) was quite sad to read considering the present backdrop of flight MH370, especially as, judging by news headlines, it seems to have come to a sombre close this afternoon.

 Also unfortunately fitting is Saint-Exupéry's cause of death at the controls of his plane in 1944, something that I only learned about upon picking up this book.